csirkepaprikas/M10_KafkaBasics_SQL_LOCAL/README.md

 ![graf_5](https://github.com/user-attachments/assets/c637a4ba-f98c-40f3-ad30-6b44de6c867a)

-These charts covers the task written above, it counts the events grouped by time, this way the hit count or the number of the visitors can be easily measured.
+These charts covers the task written above, it counts the events grouped by time, resource hits, page views.

 ### Mapping user-IP addresses to actual users and their location